-I recently posted an article on the Widow Chick Facebook page about men seeking out gender specific bereavement groups because they feel they grieve differently.
+I once posted an article on the Widow Chick Facebook page about men seeking out gender specific bereavement groups because they feel they grieve differently.
 Well...of course they do!
 I can’t understand the need to go out and buy a muscle car after the death of a spouse (as some of my widower friends have done).
 And I can almost guarantee that they probably didn’t go through the same purse obsession that I did right after my husband died.

 I can’t explain it.
 It just happened.